psyraxaus/Prosim2GSX/memory-bank/systemPatterns.md

 3. Service status flows from GSX to Prosim2GSX
 4. Synchronized state flows from Prosim2GSX to Prosim
 5. Configuration flows bidirectionally between UI and ConfigurationFile
+6. LVAR changes flow from MSFS to registered callbacks via MobiSimConnect

 ## Error Handling